Is Merrill Edge Safe 4-star brokerage rating

 Merrill Trading Rating

-Merrill Edge customers, but not Merrill Guided Investing users, can trade in either a cash or margin format.
-With a margin account, it’s possible to short stocks, use option spreads, and purchase investments with borrowed funds.
-However, this does come with a fee.
+Merrill Edge customers—but not Merrill Guided Investing clients—can trade with either a cash or margin account.
+With a margin account, you can short stocks, use options spreads, and buy securities with borrowed money.
+There is a cost for this.

-A brokerage account currently functioning as cash can enable margin on the Merrill website (visit the Forms center under the Help & Settings tab).
+You can upgrade a cash trading account to margin on Merrill’s website (just go to the Forms center under the Help & Settings tab).

 Cash Management